MemoonaTahira/Visual-Saliency-Metrics-for-Evaluating-Deep-Learning-Model-performance/README.md

 # Edit:

-Added two new saliency metrics (CC and Sim) and added a main file demonstarting how to use the saliency metrics.
+Added two new saliency metrics (CC and Sim) and added a main file demonstrating how to use the saliency metrics.

 The ground truths are for the CrowdFix dataset which has three classes representing three categories of crowds: Sparse, Dense Free-Flowing and Dense Congested.
 If you have a dataset with different classes, you can use a similar file structure to hold each class and its corresponding ground truth.